Tabley House: Interior

 The west side of the first floor is occupied by the gallery, which has been described as "one of the great rooms of Cheshire".
 It contains most of the finest furniture from the house.
 The items include mirrors and marble tops attributed to the London workshops of Thomas Chippendale, and sofas attributed to George Bullock.
-There is more furniture by Gillow, a "very rare" 17th-century English virginal signed "Phillip Jones", and an Italian spinet dating from about 1598.
+There is more furniture by Gillow as well as two virginal, brought from the Old Hall: one is a four-and-a-half octave instrument by Phillip Jones from 1761, and the second a three-and-a-half octave instrument from the late 17th century, which is probably Italian.
+Both are in working order and can still be played.
 Paintings in the gallery include the Portrait of Sir John Fleming Leicester, 1st Lord de Tabley, in Peer's Robes, started by Joshua Reynolds and completed by James Northcote, and Portrait of Georgiana Maria Lady Leicester by Lawrence.
-There are more paintings by Northcote and Lawrence, and others by James Ward, Julius Caesar Ibbetson, William Hilton, Charles Robert Leslie, Francis Cotes, Henry Fuseli, Augustus Wall Callcott, and George Henry Harlow.
+There are more paintings by Northcote and Lawrence, and others by Julius Caesar Ibbetson, William Hilton, Charles Robert Leslie, Francis Cotes, Augustus Wall Callcott, and George Henry Harlow.
+Two paintings, Friar Puck by Henry Fuseli and The Fall of Phaeton by James Ward, were originally in Sir John Leicester's London Gallery but were sold in 1827.
+They were bought back at auction by the 2nd Lord de Tabley in the mid-19th-century.